-The Town of Chapel Hill’s North-South Bus Rapid Transit project began as a 30-month study to identify and evaluate a series of transit options for the town’s busiest corridor, which runs along the Martin Luther King, Jr. Boulevard, South Columbia Street, and US 15-501 South.
+The Town of Chapel Hill’s North-South Bus Rapid Transit project began as a 30-month study to identify and evaluate a series of transit options for one of the town’s busiest corridors and most vital thoroughfares, which runs along the Martin Luther King, Jr. Boulevard, South Columbia Street, and US 15-501 South.
 This corridor, which is approximately 8.2 miles long, begins in the north at the Eubanks Road park-and-ride lot and ends in the south at US 15-501 at the Southern Village park-and-ride lot.

 The planning study began in 2013 and concluded in 2016 and was led by Chapel Hill Transit in coordination with its partners, the Town of Chapel Hill, the Town of Carrboro and the University of North Carolina – Chapel Hill.